"The Ed-Tech Mafia"

 This project will trace some of the networks of investors and entrepreneurs and politicians and professors.
 It will draw on the research I’m undertaking to identify who’s funding ed-tech.
 But it will connect this to who’s founding ed-tech as well.

-This research is supported, in part, through a Spencer Education Journalism Fellowship.
+This research was supported, in part, through a Spencer Education Journalism Fellowship.

 (You can read updates on this project here.)